 - Subspecialty exposure with outpatient clinics designated to a variety of areas (e.g., Autism Spectrum Disorder clinic, Eating Disorder Intensive Outpatient Program)

-- Teaching opportunities for fellows to work with residents and medical students.
+- Opportunities for fellows to work with residents and medical students

 - Outstanding job placement upon graduation within Kaiser Permanente or in the community

-- Center for Medical Education has a resident lounge, multiple large conference rooms and a library with computer access workstations
+- The Center for Medical Education and adjacent Wellness Center has a resident lounge, multiple large conference rooms and a library with computer access workstations

 - Faculty also hold academic appointments at Loma Linda University

 Here you will learn to practice evidence-based, patient-centered, cost-effective, and population-based medical care.
-Many graduates will choose to stay with Kaiser Permanente (KP) throughout our various locations within California.
-Kaiser Permanente graduating fellows will be extremely marketable and highly recruited upon graduation by universities, private practices, and Kaiser Permanente.
+Many graduates will choose to stay with Kaiser Permanente (KP) throughout our various locations within California, though Kaiser Permanente graduating fellows will be extremely marketable and highly recruited upon graduation by universities, private practices, and Kaiser Permanente.

 Fellows will be required to complete a research project by the end of their training.
 This is supervised by the faculty with funding available from the Kaiser Regional Research Fund.
 In-house support for study design, biostatistics, and manuscript editing is available to help fellows complete their project.